mnk0015/my-react-weather-app/README.md

 <img src='src\assets\weatherApp.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-GIF created with ...
-[ScreenToGif](https://www.screentogif.com/) for Windows
+GIF created with [ScreenToGif](https://www.screentogif.com/) for Windows

 ## Notes

-Describe any challenges encountered while building the app.
+There are some issues with the API so the Data Visuals are currently bugged but it everything works fine.

 ## License